 - In Outlook, go to File > Options > Mail > Signatures.

 - The Signatures and Stationery window will open.
-Under the E-mail Signature tab, in the Select signature to edit section, click New.
+On the E-mail Signature tab, in the Select signature to edit section, click New.

 - Type the name for your shared mailbox signature and click OK.